-In the event an executive suffers an Adverse Event within 24 months of a Change of Control, benefits are paid as follows:
+In the event an executive suffers an Adverse Event or is terminated from employment for reasons other than Cause, each within 24 months of a Change of Control, benefits are paid as follows:

 - Mr. Hewitt, Mr. Cavanah and Mr. Montalbano Paid an amount equal to two years of base salary plus the average annual bonus compensation paid to the executive in the lesser of the previous three years or the number of full fiscal years the executive has been employed in the position.
-All forms of equity benefits vest and restrictions on such benefits lapse immediately. - Mr. Ryan and Mr. Turner Paid an amount equal to one year of base salary plus the average annual bonus compensation paid to the executive in the previous three calendar years.
+All forms of equity benefits vest and restrictions on such benefits lapse immediately. - Mr. Ryan and Mr. Turner Paid an amount equal to one and one-half years of base salary plus the average annual bonus compensation paid to the executive in the previous three calendar years.
 All forms of equity benefits vest and restrictions on such benefits lapse immediately.

-In the event an executive is terminated from employment for reasons other than Cause, benefits are paid as follows:
+In the absence of a Change of Control, in the event an executive is terminated from employment for reasons other than Cause, benefits are paid as follows:

-- Mr. Hewitt Paid an amount equal to one year of base salary plus bonus compensation in an amount equal to 75% of base salary. - Mr. Cavanah, Mr. Montalbano, and Mr. Turner Paid an amount equal to one year of base salary plus the lesser of the average annual bonus compensation paid to the executive in the previous three years or the number of full fiscal years the executive has been employed in the position. - Mr. Ryan Paid an amount equal to one year of base salary plus the lesser of the average annual bonus compensation paid to the executive in the previous three years or the number of full fiscal years the executive has been employed in the position.
+- Mr. Hewitt Paid an amount equal to one year of base salary plus bonus compensation in an amount equal to his target short-term incentive payout which is currently 100% of base salary. - Mr. Cavanah, Mr. Montalbano, and Mr. Turner Paid an amount equal to one year of base salary plus the average annual bonus compensation paid to the executive in the previous three calendar years. - Mr. Ryan Paid an amount equal to one year of base salary plus the average annual bonus compensation paid to the executive in the previous three calendar years.
 All forms of equity benefits vest and restrictions on such benefits lapse immediately.